 After two years foraging Yucca glauca flowers on clandestine missions from questionable locations where we were unsure if we were welcome, this year I was able to collect them in full comfort in the good company of my friend Butter, who escorted me to a solitary hillside covered with them.

-We went for plants not yet invaded by armies of bugs (you can tell instantly if they are because they will be crawling with them like a disease).
+We went for plants not yet invaded by armies of bugs (you can tell instantly if they are because they will be crawling with them).
 Butter snapped a few flowers from each central spike by hand, while I looked inside each flower for bugs and then snipped my batch with a pair of scissors, leaving plenty of flowers on each spike before moving on to the next plant.

 Reproductive Structures: To Eat or Not to Eat?

-Some authors say to eat only the petals of the yucca flower, but when I cook my local Yucca glauca flowers, I always eat the reproductive structures—the style, ovary, stamens and any other bits I might be forgetting to name—that make up the flower’s “center” where the petals attach together.
-The center has a pleasing substance and crunch to it, like a vegetable.
+Some authors say to eat only the petals of the yucca flower, but when I cook my local Yucca glauca flowers, I always eat the reproductive structures—the style, ovary, and stamens—that make up the flower’s center where the petals attach.
+The center has a pleasing crunch to it, like a vegetable.

-For stir fry, I like to separate the center from the petals, chop up the centers to saute first with garlic, onions, or other veggie that needs a longer time in the pan, and then throw the soft petals in last.
+For stir fry, I like to separate the center from the petals, chop up the centers to sauté first with garlic, onions, or other veggie that needs a longer time in the pan, and then throw the soft petals in last.
 I also enjoy tossing entire flowers into soups.
-Just the other day, Butter made me a mouthwatering breakfast of corn-batter-fried whole yucca flowers stuffed with goat cheese and wild onion (Allium sp.).
+Just the other day, Butter made me a mouthwatering breakfast of corn-batter-fried whole yucca flowers stuffed with goat cheese and feral garlic.

 Eat Your Nature Soap and Let It Cleanse You